ORCID/ORCID-Source/orcid-api-web/tutorial/affiliations.md

 - **organization** _(required)_ Information about the organization the affiliation was with, a Ringgold, Grid or Crossref Funder Registry organization identifier is required in 3.0+

+-**address** _(required)_ Information about the physical location of the organization the affliation is with.
+A city, region and country are required

 - **url** _(optional in 3.0+ only)_ A URL to a resource about the affiliation

 - **external-ids** _(optional in 3.0+ only)_ An identifier for the affiliation itself